What Can You Do About a Droopy Eyelid?

 - A tired, aching feeling around the eye

 If you notice any issues with your eyesight, you will need to seek immediate treatment.
 Droopy eyelids can actually be a symptom of other medical conditions.
 They can also occur after cataract surgery or LASIK eye surgery.
 In some cases, droopy eyelids can be a sign of something more severe such as cancer, or neurological disorders.

 There are several treatment options to help correct droopy eyelids.
 The treatment best suited to you will depend upon several factors.

 If they are caused by something else, treating the underlying problem will typically correct the droopy eyelids too.
 If they are caused by older age and they start to affect the eyesight, surgery may be recommended.

 Blepharoplasty, or an eyelid lift, is the main surgical procedure used to correct the problem.
 It can involve removing excess fat, skin, and muscle.
 You can have it carried out on one, or both eyelids.
 If there is drooping of the eyebrow, you might choose to have an eyebrow lift at the same time (or instead), to maximise results.
 Mr Tulley can advise on which procedure/s will deliver the best results for you.

-A non-surgical option is anti-wrinkle Injections (such as Botox) to help tighten and smooth the skin around the eyes.
+A non-surgical option are Muscle Relaxing Injections to help tighten and smooth the skin around the eyes.
 However, this is only a temporary solution if done as a standalone treatment, and it will need to be carried out on a regular basis to ensure the results last.
 But this can also be done in combination with facial surgery to produce optimal results.